-When you’re running a business, an efficient accounts payable (AP) process is a must.
-It ensures that vendors and suppliers are paid on time and reduces waste by eliminating late fees or duplicate payments.
+An efficient accounts payable (AP) process is a must for any business, as it ensures that vendors and suppliers are paid on time and reduces waste by eliminating late fees and duplicate payments.

-This article will explain how accounts payable works and how it differs from accounts receivable.
+This article will explain how the accounts payable process works and the differences between accounts payable and accounts receivable.
 We’ll also show you how to set up your own AP process.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-The accounts payable department manages the company’s payments for goods or services purchased from a vendor or supplier.
-You can track these liabilities on a balance sheet to monitor outstanding payments and ensure there are no overdue balances.
+Accounts payable are the payments due for goods or services purchased from a vendor or supplier.
+You can track these liabilities on a balance sheet to monitor outstanding payments and ensure no overdue balances.

-Your AP department oversees all outgoing payments and is usually the first point of contact for suppliers.
-Payment due dates can vary, so check individual invoices to ensure you’re aware of payment dates.
+Payment due dates vary, so check individual invoices to verify the dates.
 If payments aren’t made on time, your company could get hit with late fees.

 An accounts payable term you may hear frequently is “days payable outstanding” (DPO).
-This financial ratio measures the average number of days it takes a company to pay its vendors or suppliers.
+This financial ratio measures the average number of days a company takes to pay its vendors or suppliers.
 The longer it takes you to pay your suppliers, the higher your DPO.

-It’s easy to confuse accounts payable with accounts receivable, which involves collecting your unpaid invoices.
-While there are some overlaps, accounts payable and accounts receivable aren’t the same.
+It’s easy to confuse accounts payable with accounts receivable, the latter of which involves collecting unpaid invoices.
+While there’s some overlap, accounts payable and accounts receivable aren’t the same.

-Accounts payable deals with the money your business owes to its vendors and suppliers for goods and services purchased.
-In comparison, accounts receivable are the money owed to your company, usually by its customers.
-And while accounts payable are considered a liability, accounts receivable are considered an existing asset.
+Accounts payable are the money your business owes its vendors and suppliers for goods and services purchased.
+In contrast, accounts receivable are the money owed to your company, usually by its customers.
+And while accounts payable are considered liabilities, accounts receivable are assets.

 Here are a few examples of accounts payable: